Manifesting Love: I Have A Crush On…

 But, back to the romantic love.
 I also watch throwback music videos 90s and early 00s because they actually tell stories.
 My favorite video of all time is “You Don’t Know My Name” by Alicia Keys.
 First, I am obsessed with Mos Def.
 It’s just something about him.
 I love his swag.
 He actually looks like my middle school crush and check cashing bae.
 I guess that’s the connection.
 The video is set in New York City, not the gentrified New York City of today, but the one I romanticized about when I wanted to be a New York City-based magazine editor in college.
 The video tells a full story: a beginning, middle and end, unlike most videos today.
 My favorite part is when he notices her “outside her work clothes” around 2:06.
 And then, the entire scene when she calls him and at one point her phone “breaks up”.
 Genius—especially during the time the video came out.
 The intimacy scenes between the phone call especially at 4:51 gets me every time.
 She daydreamed about shooting her shot.
 In reality, he leaves her workplace not “knowing her name”.
-My current crush knows my name, but not that I like him.
-I’ll keep you posted on when he knows.
-Stay tuned.

 Here is my favorite music video followed by honorable mentions that get me in my feelings.